Average House Price

 Definition

-Average house price measures the average price of homes listed in the Multiple Listing Service database used by Canadian realtors.
+Average house price measures the average price of resale market homes listed in the Multiple Listing Service (MLS) database.

 Why This Matters